-CASE STUDYCosmetics industry ISO 8573-1 rules out contamination with oil during the Ultima compression process.
-This was certified by CompAir Gardner Denver following independent testing by TÜV Rheinland for this series."
-Compressed air treatment Even oil-free compressors require reliable treatment technology for this type of sensitive production process.
-To dry the moist compressed air, a HOC (Heat Of Compression) desiccant dryer is used.
-This uses the waste heat from the compressor to regenerate the desiccant.
-An efficient solution, easily implemented with the Ultima technology, was developed to reduce the energy consumption of the dryer, except for the power supply for several control valves, to virtually zero: Part of the airflow heated to around 160°C by the compression is used to regenerate the desiccant before re-joining the main flow again.
+Ultima compression process.
+This was certified by CompAir following independent testing by TÜV Rheinland for this series."

+Compressed air treatment

+Even oil-free compressors require reliable treatment technology for this type of sensitive production process.
+To dry the moist compressed air, two HOC (Heat Of Compression) desiccant dryer are used.
+These use the waste heat from the compressor to regenerate the desiccant.
+An efficient solution, easily implemented with the Ultima technology, was developed to reduce the energy consumption of the dryers, except for the power supply for several control valves, to virtually zero: Part of the airflow heated to around 160°C by the compression is used to regenerate the desiccant before re-joining the main flow again.

 Gerhard Bottner: "This treatment technology enables us to reach a constant pressure dew point of -40°C without external energy input.
 This prevents microorganism formation in the branched compressed air network throughout the entire year."

 Schwan Cosmetics have always relied on compressor water cooling to ensure optimum heat balance for the compressed air generation.
-The Ultima features a closed Despite the limited space in the equipment room, the Ultima's compact dimensions leave enough room for the addition of another Ultima compressor, as planned.

-From left to right: Gerhard Bottner and Steffen Schneider, Mechanical Plant Maintenance at Schwan Cosmetics: The Ultima impresses with its low noise level of 69 dBA, low energy consumption and compact size. water cooling circuit which dissipates heat wherever it arises - on the motors, the inverters and the compressor blocks.
-The Ultima's clever heat system also transfers the radiant heat from the individual components to the water cooling circuit, so only 2% of the power dissipates into the equipment room as heat, eliminating the need for a supply and exhaust system.
-This excellent heat balance also means that Ultima machines can be installed close to one another with minimum clearance.
+The Ultimas feature a closed water cooling circuit which dissipates heat wherever it arises - on the motors, the inverters and the compressor blocks.
+The Ultimas' clever heat system also transfers the radiant heat from the individual components to the water cooling circuit, so only 2% of the power dissipates into the equipment room as heat, eliminating the need for a supply and exhaust system.
+This excellent heat balance also means that Ultima machines could be installed close to one another with minimum clearance.

+Despite the limited space in the equipment room, two Ultima compressors combined with two HOC adsorption dryers could be installed thanks to the small size.

 Steffen Schneider: "We have optimised the systems so that the heat energy flows into the regeneration and drying process of the HOC desiccant dryer.
 The heat exchanger, equipped with modern, energy-saving EC technology on its roof, ensures that the cooling water supply temperature is very low.
 A speed-regulated pump adjusts the water flow exactly as required.
 Gerhard Bottner adds: "We believe that compressor water cooling is best for us, since air cooling requires large amounts of fresh air and an extensive airflow system.
 And despite filtration, you cannot entirely avoid ingress of dirt.
 Water cooling is the cleanest solution."
-What's next?